CSCI1090-S24/ps2/README.md

 When you run your program, your output should look exactly like the output of your program in Part 1.

-## Part 3: Target heart rate calculation
+## Part 3: Target heart rate calculator
 In this problem, you will ask a user to provide their age and to choose between two fitness goals.
 You will then tell them what their target heart rate should be for that fitness goal given their age.
 Your code will go in a file called `ps2-part3.py`, which you will create as you did for the other problems, above.
 Here's how your code should work:

 1. Write a function, `heart_rate()` that takes two parameters: `age` (an integer) and `goal` (a character, `S` for speed or `E` for endurance).
 The function should do the following: